XinyuKang22/APIsOverData/README.md

 ## Figure out how the migration is applied

-The liquibase base image is different to the postgres and hasura ones.
+The liquibase base image is different to the postgres and Hasura ones.
 Check the container definitions in `k8s/postgres.yaml` and `k8s/hasura.yaml`.
 Notice that the image names for hasura-postgres and hasura are using official images.
 If you wanted, you could find these images on docker hub.

 The image for the hasura init container is different, it is using an image that is built by Tilt.
 This means that whenever the inputs to the image changes, tilt will build the image, push it into the kubernetes cluster's image repository and then reload the container.